 The Time It Takes To Restore A Car

 One aspect of reality TV viewers can rely on is drama.
-When it comes to Counting Cars, it’s not necessarily day-to-day drama between people, but more so what happens to employees when they’re given a ridiculous time limit on a car restoration.
+When it comes to Counting Cars, it’s not necessarily day-to-day drama between people, but more so what happens to employees when they’re given a ridiculous time limit on car restorations.

-The fact of the matter is, the time limits are fake and only there to build up tension since it’s impossible to make a car restoration in the matter of one afternoon — they typically take a few days.
+The fact of the matter is, the time limits presented on the show are only there to build up tension since it’s impossible to make a car restoration in the matter of one or two afternoons — they take much longer than that.

 Danny Having Trouble Selling Cars

 To viewers, it’s obvious how attached Koker is to some of his rare cars, whether it’s because of how he wound up owning the car, its historical significance, or how much work he put into its restoration.
 Yet, Counting Cars make it seem as though he has a hard time selling them off.

 Considering how rare Koker’s assortment of cars is, plus his celebrity status, finding a collector to buy the car isn’t nearly as hard as the series makes it out to be.

 Koker’s Anti-Environmentalist Statements